Update: for the most recent article on this subject click HERE.

 Update: Rockwell recently extended access to the “temporary activation request form” to Machine & Equipment and Partner Level OEM’s, as well as Recognized and Solution Partner System Integrators.
 They can now request their own 48 hour temporary activations primarily for use when visiting customer sites to make modifications, or for client demonstrations.

 I hope you find the above information about Rockwell’s Temporary Activations helpful.
-If you would like to leave a comment please use the “Leave a reply” form at the bottom of this article.
+If you would like to leave a comment please click on the “post a comment or question” link at the bottom of this article.

 Have a great weekend!